Arypn/-DS/ProjectPlan.md

 Visualization will play an important role.
 Line graphs will illustrate both series on a shared timeline, and scatterplots will visualize the relationship between percentage changes in income and housing prices.
 The entire workflow will be automated in Python (using Pandas, NumPy, and Matplotlib) to ensure reproducibility.

 Timeline and Milestones
 The project will be completed through a series of structured milestones aligned with the course deadlines.
-Both team members, Alevtyna Rypninska and Seong [Last Name], will share equal responsibility for the project’s progress and deliverables.
+Both team members, Alevtyna Rypninska and Seongwook Min, will share equal responsibility for the project’s progress and deliverables.
 While Alevtyna will focus more on data analysis, identifying trends, and interpreting results, Seong will take the lead on data structure, cleaning, and integration to ensure the datasets are accurate and well-organized.
 All writing, documentation, and presentations will be completed collaboratively.

 By October 16, 2025: Complete and submit the Project Plan (Milestone 2) including all required sections: overview, research questions, datasets, timeline, constraints, and gaps.
 Both Alevtyna and Seong will contribute equally to writing and editing the plan.